When Nicola got in touch asking for help she was desperate to gain control of her life.

 N: I just knew that if I didn’t, it would affect the other decisions in the rest of the day around food.
 I’d also feel disappointed in myself.
 It worked.
 Every time I went for a walk, I felt so proud of myself for doing it.
 On some days when I felt under the weather, by the time I came home I felt like a different person.
 My mood had gone.

-when you do the right thing, there will be NO ONE to congratulate you.
-There will be no fanfare!
-It will not feel like you did anything great even though you did”.
+when you do the right thing, there’ll be NO ONE to congratulate you, there’ll be no fanfare!
+It won’t feel like you did anything great -even though you did”.

 As well as conditioning her mind and body to respond to regular exercise and better eating, I wanted Nicola to have confidence ahead of achieving her desired body goal.
 We explored what else in life could give her confidence and what had prevented it.
 Feelings of ‘not enough’ had often become triggered during everyday interactions with others.